emiljoswin/Deep-Humor-Generation-Analysis-and-Classification-of-Humor-using-Transformers/README.md

 ```

 An improved version is in the jupyter notebook along with the rest of the code for generation, analysis and classification.

+### BERT

+Jupyter notebook is run on Google Collab, any extra package requried required is being included in the notebook itself.